 Do not allow anyone else to take your medication.
 Codeine may harm or cause death to other people who take your medication, especially children.

 Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with codeine and each time you refill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

 Why is this medication prescribed?

 Codeine is used to relieve mild to moderate pain.
 It is also used, usually in combination with other medications, to reduce coughing.
-Combination products that contain codeine and promethazine should not be used in children younger than 16 years of age.
 Codeine will help relieve symptoms but will not treat the cause of symptoms or speed recovery.
 Codeine belongs to a class of medications called opiate (narcotic) analgesics and to a class of medications called antitussives.
 When codeine is used to treat pain, it works by changing the way the brain and nervous system respond to pain.
 When codeine is used to reduce coughing, it works by decreasing the activity in the part of the brain that causes coughing.

-Codeine is also available in combination with acetaminophen (Capital and Codeine, Tylenol with Codeine); aspirin; and carisoprodol; and as an ingredient in many cough and cold medications.
+Codeine is also available in combination with acetaminophen (Capital and Codeine, Tylenol with Codeine), aspirin, carisoprodol, and promethazine and as an ingredient in many cough and cold medications.
 This monograph only includes information about the use of codeine.
 If you are taking a codeine combination product, be sure to read information about all the ingredients in the product you are taking and ask your doctor or pharmacist for more information.

 How should this medicine be used?